-The proposed school would teach children in grades K-8 in a "full inclusion" format, in which three special education students enrolled at the Meeting Street School would join a class with 17 charter school students.1 Each class will be co-taught by a special education specialist and a general education teacher.
+The proposed school would teach children in grades K-8 in a "full inclusion" format, in which two special education students enrolled at the Meeting Street School would join a class with 18 charter school students.2 Each class will be co-taught by a dually certified teacher, with the Meeting Street School students taught solely by Meeting Street staff.
 There would be two classes per grade.
 When completely enrolled, the school would include 306 charter school students, and a student/teacher ratio of 10:1.
 The students would be drawn from Providence and North Providence.
-If students from the two districts enrolled in proportion to their current populations, around 88% of the children would come from Providence, and 12% from North Providence.2